About

 Experience

 Bianca has developed an impressive and diverse children law practice.
 She is frequently instructed in complex public law proceedings involving allegations of serious harm to a child, including non-accidental injury, fabricated or induced illness, female genital mutilation, and physical and sexual abuse.
-She also has a particular proficiency in the law around adoption, adoption breakdown, and post-adoption contact.
-Bianca is adept at representing very vulnerable clients, such as those with significant learning disabilities, mental health challenges, and different communication styles/languages (including deaf parents).
-She is the co-author of Public Law: Contemporary Issues, which was published by Bloomsbury Publishing in 2018, and is the Deputy Editor of Family Law Week.
+She is the co-author of Laing and Jackson: Public Children Law: Contemporary Issues (1st edn., 2018.

-Bianca has represents parents, step-parents, grandparents, carers, and children (thought their 16.4 Guardian) in contentious private law disputes.
-She is very experienced in dealing with cases involving intractable contact, parental alienation, and relocation disputes, especially where there is an international element.
-Understanding how stressful family court can be, Bianca is committed to providing pragmatic advice to her clients and to collaborating with them to find solutions.
+Bianca represents parents, step-parents, grandparents, carers, and children (thought their 16.4 Guardian) in contentious private law disputes.
+She is an expert in dealing with cases involving intractable contact, allegations of domestic abuse, and specific issue disputes around medical treatment, religious practices, and name changes.
+Bianca is also very experienced in acting in relocation disputes, especially where there is an international element.

 Practice Areas